harveshvaran/ftp82_laptop/WEEK1.md

     * Open c:\users\<emplpoyeeid>\workspace\ftpxx
     * Browse the directories to understand the repository structure

-# Workshop material - Day #2 - MySQL Workbench
+# Workshop material - Day #2 - MySQL Workbench/Cli/Curl/Browser to interact w/ application

   * Open MySQL Workbench
   * Ask the facilitator for the root password for the locally installed mysql server